MySQL slow query log — 6 steps to identify and fix performance issues

 AND created_at < '2025-01-01'

 • OR conditions that prevent index use.
-Sometimes splitting into two queries with UNION ALL is faster.
+Splitting the query into two parts and combining with UNION ALL can be faster.

 • Subqueries that run once per row instead of once total.
-Often rewritable as a JOIN.
+These are often rewritable as a JOIN.

 Rewriting queries is worth doing before reaching for schema changes.
 A query rewrite has no migration risk and takes effect immediately.